-The same Pope Innocent lll who had ordered the fourth Crusade started the fifth Crusade as well, however he was well aware of the mistakes made during the fourth Crusade and was determined that this would not happen again.
+Pope Innocent lll started the fifth Crusade, he was well aware of the mistakes made during the fourth Crusade and was determined that this would not happen again.

-To achieve his aim Pope Innocent lll was insistent that the 5th Crusade would be controlled by the church and not by kings, so that the church would have full control over the 5th Crusade.
+To achieve his aim Pope Innocent lll was insistent that the 5th Crusade would be controlled by the church and not by kings so that the church would have full control over this crusade.